 Richmond Burton, an abstract painter and printmaker, earned his BA in Architecture from Rice University.
 He lives and works in East Hampton.

 Burton’s colorful and harmonious paintings and graphic work are composites of his vocabulary of organic shapes that flow together in undulating patterns resulting in unique multi-colored abstractions.
-With a background in architecture, many of Burton’s works stress visual order.
-Hard-edged geometrical forms dominated his early canvases, but later a more organic patterning emerged.
+Burton earned a BA in Architecture from Rice University in 1984; his background in architecture lends his works a visual order.
+In fact, hard-edged geometrical forms dominated his early canvases, but later a more organic patterning emerged.

 Because Burton remains active, his work is relatively scarce outside of galleries.